Classes and Study Materials

 - Private Applicator Training Schedule

 The Private Pesticide Safety Education Program (PSEP) schedule of dates for certification and recertification training (sorted by county).

-- Enroll for Online Private Pesticide Certification License
+- Enroll for Online Private Pesticide Applicator Certification

 Purchase the disc for the Private Pesticide Initial Certification or the Private Pesticide Recertification.
 This process is intended for the Nebraska private pesticide applicator wishing to become licensed or to recertify their current pesticide license.
 A pesticide applicator license is obtained following successful completion of the modules, quizzes, and final test.